Getting your Trinity Audio player ready... |

 Answer: E

 It’s clear from evaluating the answer choices that we won’t be able to get a common denominator for these fractions; however, we can recognize that since 7/14, 9/18, 35/70, 200.5/401, and 301/602 are all equal to 1/2, answers A, B, C, and D are all less than 1/2, and answer choice E is greater than 1/2.
-It’s important to note that we did not have to do any lengthy calculations to come up with an answer.
+It’s important to note that we did not have to do any messy calculations to come up with an answer.
 Rather, we used our number sense and knowledge of fractions to determine which fraction was the greatest.

 Number Sense in Evaluating Ugly Numbers with Exponents and Roots